 A decision tree, PDF version and accessible version, has been created to help faculty, staff, and students determine whether their project should be reviewed through a University of Waterloo Research Ethics Board (REB) or through another mechanism such as the Survey Advisory Board with the office of Institutional Analysis and Planning.
 Begin by working through the questions in the decision yourself or your team/group.
 If after working through the decision tree you have questions or require further clarification contact the ORE.

 The office of Institutional Analysis and Planning has established a Survey Advisory Board to review campus-wide activities that may be conducted with faculty, staff, students, alumni, and other stakeholders for quality assurance/improvement purposes.
-If you are conducting a survey or project for a quality assurance purpose you are encouraged to contact the IAP office to discuss your survey or project.
+To request assistance on a survey or project contact the help portal.
 The staff in IAP can provide advice on other quality assurance projects that have already been conducted and/or point you to other existing data sets that could aid you in the work you are doing.

 Ethical considerations when data collection planning activities such as surveys or other projects